 The Iowa Bicycle Coalition is an exciting organization working to promote Iowa cycling as safe and enjoyable recreation and transportation.
 The 501(c)(3) non-profit group was launched by bicycling advocates from across Iowa and will unite the voices of road riders, mountain bikers, recreation riders, commuters and anyone else who prefers a bicycle for recreation and transportation.

 U Car Share® allows you access to a vehicle by the hour without the hassle of gas, insurance, parking fees and maintenance costs.
 For information about GU's program, see here.

 COMPOSTING101.com is a primer on the making and using of compost.
-Here, you'll find all you need to know to start making nature's perfect soil amendment.
-Want to learn even more composting?
+Here you'll find all you need to know to start making nature's perfect soil amendment.
+Want to learn even more about composting?
 Go to COMPOSTERconnection.com for detailed information and inside tips from successful composters.
-Want to skip the course and get started now?
-Choose from a large selection of compost bins available here.